 One fear about using C++ on an embedded system is a decrease in performance (in terms of memory and processing speed).
 As with most complex issues, the answer really is – “it depends”.
 Also, the concept on what an embedded system various between people and companies.
 You can use most C++ features on high-level embedded devices that are running a full-blown OS such as Linux.
 What this page refers to is “deeply” embedded systems – systems which are running “bare metal” (no OS) or with an RTOS on a microcontroller.
 Memory is normally very constrained, typical flash memory sizes are between 16-256kB, and RAM between 2-64kB.
 The CPU clock speed might be anywhere from 8 to 250MHz, with typically a single core.

-I believe you can carefully select a subset of the C++ language which provides most of the benefits of OO-based design, but does not incur any performance hits for the target system.
+I believe you can carefully select a subset of the C++ language which provides most of the benefits of OO-based design, but does not incur any significant performance hits for the target embedded system.

 C++ Features That Should Be Used

 - Templates (no overhead, can be thought of as a more powerful version of a macro).
-However, incorrect/careless use of template can cause a huge increase in code size.
+However, incorrect/careless use of templates can cause a huge increase in code size.

 - Operator overloading (when done sensibly!)

 - References (they are just safer pointers that can’t be null!)